AVSystem/developer-zone/docs/LwM2M_Client/OpenThread/Adding_device.md

 ### Connection through Wi-Fi

-You have to be connected to the same Wifi network as your OpenThread Border Router.
-To connect your device to Border Router through Wifi, open any web browser and connect to the WebUI by connecting to **OTBR_IP_address:80**.
+You have to be attached to the same Wifi network as your OpenThread Border Router.
+To join your device to Border Router, open any web browser and connect to the WebUI by typing **OTBR_IP_address:80**.

 When you are connected you should see the OpenThread main page: